manta-innovations/manta-innovations.github.io/_posts/2019-12-22-serverless-big-data-pipelines.md

-from source format to Parquet, and using a pre-trained Machine Learning model to predict based on the new data.<sup>[5]</sup> This may seem complex with lots of diverging parallel workflows, but look what we've been able to achieve without writing much code at all - the only parts to this that actually require us to write application code are our Sourcing Lambda (1), Spark ETL (8), View Lambda (11), and Sagemaker Script (12); apart from that everything else remains a fully managed service which just need to be configured via a scripting tool such as Terraform.
+from source format to Parquet, and using a pre-trained Machine Learning model to predict based on the new data.<sup>[5]</sup> This may seem complex with lots of diverging parallel workflows, but look what we've been able to achieve without writing much code at all - the only parts to this that actually require us to write application code are our Sourcing Lambda (1), Spark ETL (8), View Lambda (11), and Sagemaker Script (12), all of which may be less than 100 lines of code;
+apart from that everything else remains a serverless service which just need to be configured via a scripting tool such as Terraform.
 With such an architecture we are able to:

 * Ingest files from any external sources, lang them in native format to S3, transform them with business logic into parquet (an efficient, query-able binary format) and write back to S3, use the new data to predict using an ML model and store the results back to S3
-* Persist all data to S3 and use AWS Glue Cralwers and AWS Athena to query the data at any stage
+* Persist all data to S3 and use AWS Glue Crawlers and AWS Athena to query the data at any stage
-* Develop further pipelines quickly and in parallel by splitting the Sourcing Lambda, Spark ETL, View Lambda, and Sagemaker Scripts, into individual repositories
+* Develop further pipelines quickly and in parallel by splitting the Sourcing Lambda, Spark ETL, View Lambda, and Sagemaker Scripts into individual repositories
 * Treat each ETL stage as a microservice which only requires data on S3 as its interface between services
 * Capture any error's across the entire stack and route the error to a SNS topic, then onto any support team registered to that topic